-Facelift surgery, or rhytidectomy, is designed to restore a more youthful appearance by removing major wrinkles and sagging skin.
+Facelift surgery, or rhytidectomy, is designed target major wrinkles and sagging skin to improve the appearance.
 It involves tightening of the facial and neck muscles, as well as the removal of excess skin and fat.

 The skin begins to wrinkle and sag as a result of age, sun exposure, and genetics.
 Children and young adults have smooth, round faces due to evenly distributed fatty tissues in facial contours.
 Over time, the skin sags and folds around the chin, jawline and neck become prominent.
-Not only does a facelift improve facial appearance but also may have a dramatic effect on the neck, enhancing its contour and profile.
+The facelift can improve the facial appearance, contour and profile.